-Ah, yes, the good ol’ hockey game.
-It’s the best game you can name.
-Want to know what the worst game is?
-Thinking about costly events that could damage your business.
-No business owner wants to the think about worst-case scenarios, which is probably why many view loss control as a necessary evil.
+Every so often, something happens to a small business you know, such as theft or vandalism.
+If you’re a small business owner, you may find yourself thinking about costly events that could damage your business.
+No business owner wants to think about worst-case scenarios, which is probably why many view loss control as a necessary evil.
 No matter how you look at it, building out a loss control program is an important investment for your business.

 A great way to assess your loss control needs is to think of your business like a hockey team.
 Let’s go through the different aspects of loss control, and see how Canada’s favourite pastime can help you create an all-star loss control program.

 Insured losses are covered by your insurance policy.
 Think of insurance as the hockey pads for your business: hockey players wear padding to protect themselves, and they can quickly pick themselves up after a rough check into the boards.
 Similarly, a store that has property insurance will be covered from an unexpected fire, and with business interruption coverage, the store will even be compensated for the income lost while the store is closed for repairs.

 Uninsured losses are not covered by your policy.
 These costs can include replacing equipment that’s been mishandled, or replacing injured employees with new hires.
 For hockey players, certain injuries can’t be avoided with padding.
 For instance, no amount of padding can fully prevent knee injuries from occurring.
 However, with proper training and skating best practices, these types of injuries can be minimized.

 The same can be said about your business.
 With proper employee training and best practices, you can minimize the downtime of your machinery and keep your business operating smoothly.
 Building out a proper loss control plan can help you profit in the long-run.